NicodemusGurion/nicodemusgurion.github.io/_posts/2023-12-05-Selected verses from the Quran and Hadiths.md

 Disagreements and fights between religious factions is Allah's will.
 He wants people to be divided and fighting.

+## Allah blinds people to the truth

+Surah 2:7

+> Allah has set a seal on their hearts and on their hearing, and over their sight is a veil; for for them is a great punishment.

+It is Allah's fault if someone does not believe.

 ## Allah needs your money

 Surah 2:254